Color lithograph on Rives BFK paper

 Joy Laville originally moved to Mexico because the inexpensive cost of living allowed her to pursue an artistic career.

 The English-born artist Joy Laville relocated to Mexico in 1956 to study art and spent the remainder of her career working there.
-Beginning in the 1970s, she began to develop her signature style, seen in this work, which focused on introspective images of female figures often rendered abstractly and in a restrained pale palette.
-Here, Laville used thinly applied pastel—her preferred medium at the time—to produce an enigmatic but provocative depiction of women.
+Beginning in the 1970s, she began to develop her signature style, seen in this work, which focused on introspective images of female figures often rendered abstractly and in a restrained pastel palette.
+Here, Laville collaborated with a master printer from the well-known Tamarind Lithography Workshop to produce an enigmatic but provocative depiction of women.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.